Fill the Nutrition Gap Program (FNGAP)

 3. Production of and access to nutrient-dense local foods, to promote healthy and nutritious meals and snacks, particularly for young children.

-CARE’s transformative approaches are integrated throughout all components of FNGAP, to shape and influence positive social and gender norms change and nutritional behaviors.
+CARE’s life-changing approaches are integrated throughout all components of FNGAP, to shape and influence positive social norms change and nutritional behaviors.
 Strong partnerships – with government bodies, coordination mechanisms, local partners and NGOs, civil society and community platforms, the private sector, and similar projects – aim to maximize FNGAP’s overall impact.
 The program aims to reach over 600,000 individuals through its lifetime.

 FNGAP in Nepal

-FNGAP aims to enhance the nutrition of women and children in Nepal's Siraha and Saptari Districts, where malnutrition disproportionately affects the population.
+FNGAP aims to enhance the nutrition of women and children in districts disproportionately affected by malnutrition.

 Watch Video